Jacques Ellul's Technique in the Digital Age

 And then there's social engineering.
 Be honest, how many times a day do you check your phone or social media?
 Dozens?
 Hundreds maybe?
 Do you find yourself getting online to check just one thing, and then an hour passes and you're still scrolling aimlessly at nothing in particular?
 Do you almost feel compelled to do so, like an itch that has to be scratched every few minutes?
 And most importantly, does all this compulsive behavior make you any happier?

 Ellul would argue that this is another prime example of technique, but this time done to manipulate your behavior by fucking with your mind.
-Instead of engaging in a hobby, going for a walk, gardening, socializing or just sitting around daydreaming, people find themselves doing otherwise, stuck in a rut of routine, much of it dictated by technique, and they're miserable for it because they no longer have the creative spontaneity to fill the empty spaces.
+Instead of engaging in a hobby, going for a walk, gardening, socializing or just sitting around daydreaming, people find themselves doing otherwise, stuck in a rut of routine, much of it dictated by technique, and they're miserable for it because they no longer have the creative impulse to fill the empty spaces.

 Technique, in this case, is economic.
 Your value is now as a consumer of content first and foremost.
 Technique is solving a problem posed by online commerce: How to get and keep your eyeballs glued to online content.
 Clicks and views equal revenues.
 No worries, technology will solve the problem.
 Sophisticated algorithms (techniques) are able to track your browsing habits to create even better algorithms (better techniques) which in turn produce finer-tuned suggestions for your browsing pleasure.
 All seek to leverage biological tendencies that nudge us towards certain kinds of compulsive behaviors.
 You end up seeing what they want you to see, not the other way around, and reacting the way they want you to react, not the other way around.
 Technique only creates the illusion of choice.

-An ever-larger part of our waking consciousness is spent feeding the various techniques that touch our lives - economic, social, political, leisure, even sexual.
+An ever-larger part of our waking consciousness is spent feeding the various techniques that touch our lives - economic, social, political, leisure, and even sexual.
 Today, the average American spends almost 24-hours a week online .
 Ellul would not have been surprised.
 This is merely the inevitable culmination of technique and its quest to find technical solutions to human problems.
 It's not going to stop, either.